 Micropropagation of commercially important plant species; plant multiplication, hardening, and transplantation; genetic fidelity; scaling up and cost reduction; bioreactors; synthetic seeds; management and marketing.
-Production of useful compounds via biotransformation and secondary metabolite production: suspension cultures, immobilization, examples of chemicals being produced for use in pharmacy, medicine and industry.
-Value-addition by transformation; development, production and release of transgenic plants; patent, bio-safety, regulatory, environmental and ethical issues; management and commercialization.
+Production of useful compounds via biotransformation secondary metabolite and production: suspension cultures, immobilization, examples of chemicals being produced for use in pharmacy, medicine and industry.
+Valueaddition by transformation; development, production and release of transgenic plants; patent, bio-safety, regulatory, environmental and ethical issues; management and commercialization.
 Some case studies on success stories on commercial applications of plant tissue culture.
 Visits to some tissue culture based commercial units/ industries.

-Components of plant tissue culture media and preparation of MS, B5 and Nitsch media; maintenance and selection of mother plant, selection of explants, sterilization of explant and culturing of explant; induction of callus in carrot, tobacco and other crops; induction of callogenesis in carrot, tobacco and other crops; induction of rhizogenesis in carrot, tobacco and other crops; induction of rhizogenesis in carrot, tobacco and other crops; induction of banana - explant selection, preparation and sterilization, media preparation, culture induction, sub culturing, rooting, hardening and ex vitro establishment; measurement of growth in callus cultures, organ cultures and cell suspension cultures.
+Components of plant tissue culture media and preparation of MS, B5 and Nitsch media; maintenance and selection of mother plant, selection of explants, sterilization of explant and culturing of explant; induction of callus in carrot, tobacco and other crops; induction of cell suspension cultures in carrot, tobacco and other crops; induction of caulogenesis in carrot, tobacco and other crops; induction of rhizogenesis in carrot, tobacco and other crops; induction of rhizogenesis in carrot, tobacco and other crops; in vitro propagation of banana - explant selection, preparation and sterilization, media preparation, culture induction, sub culturing, rooting, hardening and ex vitro establishment; measurement of growth in callus cultures, organ cultures and cell suspension cultures.